 “Net contribution” is the aggregate effect of an enterprise on the world.
 Enterprises include for-profits, nonprofits, and government enterprises, and they can affect their communities in a variety of ways — some positive (like hiring people and paying taxes), and some negative (like polluting local rivers and exploiting local workers).

-In this podcast, Senior Vice President Dana Bezerra discusses why assessing the aggregate effect of an enterprise matters for impact measurement.
+In this podcast, Dana K. Bezerra, previously senior vice president and current president of the Heron Foundation, discusses why assessing the aggregate effect of an enterprise matters for impact measurement.

 Heron's "portfolio examination project"... was our attempt to... approach this investing 100% for impact [by understanding] what we already owned.
 As we started looking though the underlying positions, back to this notion of trade-offs, sometimes things looked really good until you got additional data, and then they didn't.